Makor Rishon: Past supplements

-At the start of the newspaper’s switch to the new format, a vacation supplement was added, which became bi-weekly and was quickly cancelled.
+At the start of the newspaper's switch to the new format, a vacation supplement was added, which became bi-weekly and was quickly cancelled.

-In June of 2006, several months after the cancellation of “Hashavuon”, a bi-weekly section entitled “Shishi Yisraeli” was added, that was planned to become a weekly.
+In June 2006, several months after the cancellation of "Hashavuon", a bi-weekly section entitled "Shishi Yisraeli" was added, that was planned to become a weekly.
 It was a glossy supplement in a small format and contained articles on topics of current affairs.
 It was cancelled after around three months.

 The Kalkala supplement edited by economist Eran Bar-Tal and the sports section edited by Dotan Malach were originally separate entities, but since August 3, 2012 have been incorporated into the Motzash magazine.

 For a while, the newspaper published Shabbat Hagadol – an expanded Jewish philosophy supplement that appeared three times a year and was edited by Yoav Shurek.
 The paper also published Makori – a Shabbat pamphlet that was distributed free of charge in synagogues and contained condensed articles from the Makor Rishon newspaper and from other sections, but was canceled towards the end of 2010.

 The Shabbat supplement

-The newspaper’s Shabbat supplement deals with the topics of Jewish philosophy, literature and Torah thought and has been in print since 2004.
+The newspaper's Shabbat supplement deals with the topics of Jewish philosophy, literature and Torah thought and has been in print since 2004.
 Yoav Shurek was the editor from its inception until 2012.
-The current editor is Rabbi Elchanan Nir, with Dr. Shmuel Faust for book reviews.
+The current editor is Rabbi Elchanan Nir, with Shmuel Faust for book reviews.

-The Shabbat supplement combines Jewish content with articles on literature and the arts, in a format similar to Haaretz’s “Culture and Literature” supplement.
+The Shabbat supplement combines Jewish content with articles on literature and the arts, in a format similar to Haaretz's "Culture and Literature" supplement.
 Shabbat deals with more extensive subject matter and is far longer than a regular literary supplement.
 It has 24 pages which has been the case for nearly all the years it has been in existence.
 The supplement is highly regarded and is considered a respectable platform where authors, poets, translators, researchers and Torah scholars can publish regularly.
 It also serves as a forum to publish short stories and poetry.
-The supplement’s format has only undergone minor changes since its inception.
+The supplement's format has only undergone minor changes since its inception.
 The front page features a work of art (a drawing or a photograph) together with a quotation.

-The supplement is published in a similar format as Maariv’s culture supplement, entitled “Erev Shabbat”, which contains exclusive material including weekly columns by Dov Elboim and Yair Sheleg.
+The supplement is published in a similar format as Maariv's culture supplement, entitled "Erev Shabbat", which contains exclusive material including weekly columns by Dov Elboim and Yair Sheleg.

-The sections in the supplement are: a regular column on the weekly Torah portion whose author changes from Chumash to Chumash; “Arachim from a Jewish Lexicon” by Professor Shalom Rosenberg; a poetry review by Yonatan Berg, a music review by Amichai Chason; Chayuta Deutsch's column “Lipnai U’lifnim”; “B’safa Acheret” – a monthly overview of periodicals from around the world by Zeev Shpeidel; “Yashan Mipnei Chadash”, a book column by Edmiel Cosman; and a section dealing with rabbinic leaders in Jewish communities around the world written by Rabbi Eliyahu Birenbaum.
+The sections in the supplement are: a regular column on the weekly Torah portion whose author changes from Chumash to Chumash; "Arachim from a Jewish Lexicon" by Professor Shalom Rosenberg; a poetry review by Yonatan Berg, a music review by Amichai Chasson; Chayuta Deutsch's column "Lipnai U’lifnim"; "B’safa Acheret" – a monthly overview of periodicals from around the world by Zeev Shpeidel; "Yashan Mipnei Chadash", a book column by Admiel Kosman; and a section dealing with rabbinic leaders in Jewish communities around the world written by Rabbi Eliyahu Birenbaum.